Colin Dunn with bottle of 20yo Port Dundas

 Grain distilleries are not as romantic as their Malt counterparts, but they produce much more whisky, more efficiently and though the vast amount of what they produce bulks up the world's blended whiskies, when matured in good casks and looked after (usually for a substantial period), Single Grain whisky is well worth exploring.

-Blended Grain is fairly unusual, but Compass Box have been producing Hedonism for several years.
-More recently the Famous Grouse have produced Snow Grouse, I've not tasted this.
+Blended Grain is fairly unusual, but Compass Box have been producing Hedonism for several years and Famous Grouse have produced a Snow Grouse.

 Currently only Loch Lomond distils both Grain and Malt in the same distillery - and they sell a Single Blend.
 Although the distilleries have different names, Ailsa Bay and Girvan, are on the same site, so I suppose a Single Blend could result.
 Several other distilleries have had Grain and Malt on the same site - eg Ben Wyvis at Invergordon, Ben Nevis and Lochside.

-Independent bottlers of Single Grain include, SMWS, Duncan Taylor, Douglas Laing (Clan Denny), Speyside Distillery (Scott's Selection/Private Cellar), Signatory, Berry Bros, Bladnoch Forum, Cadenhead.
+Independent bottlers of Single Grain include, SMWS, Duncan Taylor, Douglas Laing, Hunter Laing, Signatory, Berry Bros, Cadenhead.

 North of Scotland